From magnetoelectric response to optical activity: Multipole moments

 where

 is the electric dipole moment,

 is the electric quadrupole moment, and

 is the magnetic dipole moment, each associated with lattice site $\boldsymbol{R}$; here $\epsilon^{iab}$ is the Levi-Civita symbol.
-Terms that are higher order in $u$, indicated by ``$\ldots$'' in the expansions (\ref{eq:pmexpand}), involve the electric octupole moment, the magnetic quadrupole moment, and higher order moments.
+Terms that are higher order in $u$, indicated by ``$\ldots$'' in the expansions (\ref{eq:pmexpand}), involve the electric octupole moment, the magnetic quadrupole moment, and higher-order moments.

 For the sort of systems considered here, within the independent particle approximation one can physically expect the response of the moments $\mu_{\boldsymbol{R}}^{i}(t)$, $q_{\boldsymbol{R}}^{ij}(t)$, and $\nu_{\boldsymbol{R}}^{i}(t)$ to the microscopic electric and magnetic fields to depend on those fields in the neighborhood of $\boldsymbol{R}$.
-The approximation of neglecting ``local field corrections,'' which we adopt here, involves taking those fields to simply be the macroscopic fields $\boldsymbol{E}(\boldsymbol{x},t)$ and $\boldsymbol{B}(\boldsymbol{x},t)$ that are the spatial averages of the microscopic electric and magnetic fields; we call these macroscopic fields the ``Maxwell fields'' (see Appendix \ref{Appendix:MacroFields}).
+The approximation of neglecting ``local field corrections'', which we adopt here, involves taking those fields to simply be the macroscopic fields $\boldsymbol{E}(\boldsymbol{x},t)$ and $\boldsymbol{B}(\boldsymbol{x},t)$ that are the spatial averages of the microscopic electric and magnetic fields; we call these macroscopic fields the ``Maxwell fields'' (see Appendix \ref{Appendix:MacroFields}).
 With this approximation, we show in Section \ref{Section4} that the linear response of each site moment (\ref{eq:ED},\ref{eq:EQ},\ref{eq:MD}) can be related to the Maxwell fields evaluated at that site, $\boldsymbol{E}(\boldsymbol{R},t)$ and $\boldsymbol{B}(\boldsymbol{R},t)$, and their spatial derivatives there.
 Then, implementing the usual Fourier series analysis,

 we find that the relevant terms are

 We have chosen to introduce a unit cell volume $\Omega_{uc}$ here because, with the neglect of local field corrections, the response tensors $\chi_{E}^{il}(\omega)$, $\gamma^{ijl}(\omega)$, $\beta_{\mathscr{P}}^{il}$($\omega)$, $\beta_{\mathscr{M}}^{il}(\omega)$, and $\chi_{\mathscr{Q}}^{ijl}(\omega)$ appearing here reduce to those of (\ref{eq:linear_response}), in the molecular crystal limit.
 We show in Appendix \ref{Appendix:MacroFields} that macroscopic multipole moments, analogous to those appearing in (\ref{eq:linear_response}), can be constructed from the corresponding site multipole moments (\ref{eq:linear_response-1}) (see (\ref{eq:mac_moments}) and (\ref{eq:proj_result})), such that